 What it is:

 Sodium Lauryl Sulfate (SLS) is the sodium salt of lauryl sulfate.
-It is a chemical compound used in many beauty products.

 What it does: